Diversity is the key to knowledge and development

 We have organized Turkish language courses for parents to help them, be part of local community.

 In addition, the school organizes cultural festivals at school to celebrate the diversity and promote community engagement at school.

 We focus on social norms, expectations, history, cultural development and dealing with everyday social situations.

 We have a purpose-built auditorium within our school building, which we use for assemblies, meetings, performances and public events.
 Our theatre seats 600 and has world class audiovisual facilities; as a result, we regularly invite guest speakers to speak to our students on a range of topics.

-Our start and end of year events are held within the auditorium, and we also use the space for community engagement, with a range of talks through the year that are accessible to people from within and outside Ihsan.
+Our start and end of year events are held within the auditorium, and we also use the space for community engagement, with a range of talks organized throughout the year that are accessible to people from within and outside Ihsan.

-For students who don’t speak Arabic, we have an L2 Arabic curriculum in place.
-The curriculum centers on two main goals: To provide students with the necessary linguistic skills to communicate successfully in an Arabic-speaking environment, and to help students cope with Arabic being used as the main language for some of our subjects at Ihsan, We provide for those who do not speak Arabic, such as History, Geography and Linguistics.
+For students who do not speak Arabic, we have an ASL, Arabic as a second language curriculum in place.
+The curriculum focuses to provide students with the necessary linguistic skills to communicate successfully in an Arabic-speaking environment.

 The language classes are taught at various levels and we follow the CEFR, that is the European framework to design leveled classes.
 The primary focus in classes is on interaction, grammar, literature, fluency which then leads to accuracy.